 What is spatial justice in relation to Country?
 What does it mean for the way we think about, plan, procure and design our environments?
-Join Parlour and the Deadly Djurumin for a yarn with Danièle Hromek.
+Watch this excellent yarn with Danièle Hromek.

 Equity in spaces relies on those designing them to redress the history of architecture and built environments.
 Spatial equity requires built environment professionals to consider and reverse the role the built environment has played in colonial processes as a useful tool for the colony.
 This requires attention to be turned towards the justice of space.
 Spatial justice advocates for the fair and equitable re-distribution in spaces of resources as well as the opportunities to use the resources.
 Spatial justice is both outcome and process of this re-distribution.
 Without addressing the biases through which spaces are designed, the spatial structures of privilege and advantage will not be addressed.